axchanda/rasa_nlu_duckling/README.md

 }
 ```
 ### wit
-Extract the data from your wit project and copy the expressions.json in data/wit folder
+Extract the data from your wit project and copy the expressions.json in data/wit folder.
-Create a config file called config_wit.json with below contents
+Create a config file called config_wit.json with below contents:
 ```
 {
   "backend": "mitie_sklearn",